flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ### V~FE~ NEXT

-It is displayed with an amber double bar (=) and shows the VFE corresponding to the next flap lever position.
+It is displayed with an amber double bar (=) and shows the V~FE~ corresponding to the next flap lever position.
 It appears when the aircraft altitude is below 15,000 feet or 20,000 feet depending upon the FAC standard.

 ### V~R~ (Rotation Velocity)